About Our Program

 The Intergroup Dialogue Program at Syracuse University is deeply involved in the nexus of theory, research, and practice important for intergroup dialogue.
 Faculty, teaching, and research staff are familiar with and active in various expressions of social justice education.
 Collectively and individually, we are committed to research that develops an understanding of critical learning processes and change through education.

-Intergroup dialogue academic courses (SOC/WGS 230) were first developed as part of Syracuse University’s participation in the Multi-University Intergroup Dialogue Research Project.
+Intergroup dialogue academic courses (SOC/WGS 230, CFE 200) were first developed as part of Syracuse University’s participation in the Multi-University Intergroup Dialogue Research Project.
 The project brought faculty, program staff, and graduate students together to develop best practices in intergroup dialogue, including the development and implementation of a shared curriculum.
 At the center of this collaboration is a research study that examines the educational benefits of student learning through intergroup dialogue.